mudeitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Prints all groups the current user is part of
+Changes the owner of the file hello to the user betty